mtconnect/b2mml-gateway/README.md

 4. Test the configuration

-  * Delete the vimana_connect.log file from log directory.
+  * Delete the b2mml_gateway.log file from log directory.
 This was created by the installer and is only accessible by administrators

           C:> bin\start